kleprevost/hardcidrblog/hardcidrblog/content/supplements/vitamind.md

 Gwern (an independent biohacker) also validated this timing evidence through his own experiment with taking Vitamin D at night.[^12]

-## Vitamin D Safety and Toxicity

-Now the fun part - toxicity!
-The National Institute of Health states that a _consistent_ Vitamin D blood serum level of 200ng/ml is potentially toxic.
-The only way to get blood serum levels that high is to take 10,000-40,000IU supplements daily for close to three months.
-So yeah, super low to no toxicity, unless you are really trying.
-And fun fact - you cannot get Vitamin D toxicity naturally - food doesn't have enough to get to those levels, and the skin regulates Vitamin D production automatically.[^13]

 ## Vitamin D and Genetics

 Your genetics play a large role in Vitamin D synthesis, usage, and storage.
 SNPedia keeps an up-to-date list of what genetic markers are known to positively or negatively impact Vitamin D levels - [SNPedia Link](https://www.snpedia.com/index.php/Vitamin_D_Insufficiency).
 If you have done 23andme or Ancestry.com genetic testing, then you can export that data in Promethease to check for these SNPs directly.